 The cardiovascular diseases include hypertension, and heart diseases.
 And death can occur during the process of abuse, during termination of pregnancy, or via suicide.

-Handling Child Sexual Abuse – Nigeria: Prevention.
+Handling Child Molestation in Nigeria: Prevention.

 There is need for educational programs from school psychologists and NGOs on sexual abuse issues.
 These educational programmes should be aimed at increasing the awareness about sexual abuse, as well as preventive skills.
 This should be part of the primary and secondary school curriculum.